Breastfeeding is a great way to get your baby off to the best start. Find out about the benefits and the local support available.

 The breastfeeding friendly venues award has been developed to help identify public places in North Yorkshire that offer a good level of facilities and welcome breastfeeding mothers.

-A pilot award scheme was launched in the Selby area in January.
-Once this scheme proves successful it will be rolled out across the rest of the county in Autumn 2018.
+A pilot award scheme was launched in the Selby area in January 2018.
+The scheme may be rolled out across the rest of the county in 2019.

 Other useful breastfeeding information